 - Find a contractor that respects your budget and provides great communication.
-While you should be open to flexibility, your home builder should help you develop the right plan of action, from sourcing available materials and informing you of potential project delays.
+While you should be open to flexibility, your home builder should help you develop the right plan of action or home building checklist to abide by, from sourcing available materials and informing you of potential project delays.

 It’s important to budget properly before beginning any home improvement projects as construction costs can pile up quickly.
 Getting a realistic estimate from multiple contractors of your project’s cost before you begin will help prevent further expenses down the line.

 Will 2023 Be A Good Time To Build A House?